-Along this line, it is no longer sufficient to simply provide basic arithmetic operations, at any precision level, since a surprisingly wide range of transcendental and special functions have arisen in recent studies.
+Along this line, it is no longer sufficient to simply provide basic arithmetic operations, at any precision level, since a surprisingly wide range of transcendental and special functions have arisen in recent studies, particularly in mathematical physics applications.
 Modern high-precision packages should support the following:

-- 1) Basic transcendentals-exp, log, sin, cos, tan, hyperbolic functions-and the corresponding inverse functions [54, Sec.
-4]. - 2) Gamma, digamma, polygamma, incomplete gamma, beta and incomplete beta functions [54, Sec.
-5, 8]. - 3) Riemann zeta function, polylogarithms and Dirichlet L-functions [54, Sec.
-25]. - 4) Bessel functions (first, second and third kinds, modified, etc.) [54, Sec.
-10]. - 5) Hypergeometric functions [54, Sec.
-15]. - 6) Airy functions [54, Sec.
-9]. - 7) Elliptic integral functions [54, Sec.
-19]. - 8) Jacobian elliptic functions and Weierstrass elliptic/modular functions [54, Sec.
-22, 23]. - 9) Theta functions [54, Sec.
+- 1. Basic transcendentals-exp, log, sin, cos, tan, hyperbolic functions-and the corresponding inverse functions [72, Sec.
+4]. - 2.
+Gamma, digamma, polygamma, incomplete gamma, beta and incomplete beta functions [72, Sec.
+5, 8]. - 3.
+Riemann zeta function, polylogarithms and Dirichlet L-functions [72, Sec.
+25]. - 4.
+Bessel functions (first, second and third kinds, modified, etc.) [72,73, Sec.
+10]. - 5.
+Hypergeometric functions [72, Sec.
+15]. - 6.
+Airy functions [72, Sec.
+9]. - 7.
+Elliptic integral functions [72, Sec.
+19]. - 8.
+Jacobian elliptic functions and Weierstrass elliptic/modular functions [72, Sec.
+22, 23]. - 9.
+Theta functions [72, Sec.
 20, 21].

 These functions should be implemented with the best available algorithms for different argument ranges and precision levels, and should also support both real and complex arguments where possible.

-Recent research gives hope in this arena-see, for instance [22, pp. 215-245], [29], [32], [43], [54]-but these published schemes need to be implemented in publicly available high-precision computing environments.
+Recent research gives hope in this arena-see, for instance [15, pp. 215-245], [72,95-97]-but these published schemes need to be implemented in publicly available high-precision computing environments.

-Along this line, our experience with high precision implementation of even simple special functions in Mathematica has been rather disappointing.
+Along this line, our experience with high precision implementation of special functions in Mathematica has been rather disappointing.
 This is not only our opinion.
-For example, Johansson [43] writes, "The series expansion of the gamma function in Mathematica, included for scale, seems to be poorly implemented."
+For example, Johansson [97] writes, "The series expansion of the gamma function in Mathematica, included for scale, seems to be poorly implemented."

-8.3 Reproducibility
+9.3.
+Reproducibility

-As we noted above in Section 1, reproducibility is increasingly important in scientific computing, at least in the general sense of producing numerically reliable results consistent across different platforms and equivalent implementations [65], [66].
-For example, computations involved in highly regulated industries, such as financial, pharmaceutical aircraft, and are increasingly required to certify their numerical reliability, or, at the least, designers are performing reproducibility checks to forestall legal challenges.
+As we noted above in Section 1, reproducibility is increasingly important in scientific computing, at least in the general sense of producing numerically reliable results consistent across different platforms and equivalent implementations [1,2].
+For example, computations involved in highly regulated industries, such as the financial, pharmaceutical and aircraft industries, are increasingly required to certify their numerical reliability.
+Required or not, engineers often deploy reproducibility checks to forestall legal challenges.